TarekJor/Firefox-52-ESR-legacy-addon/README.md

 Chrome.Webstore (WebExtensions replacers and Chromium|Blink-alternatives)
 Www/mirrors
 MozillaZine (Firefox powerUsers community)

-FEBE => key feature (must be on stable build as internal non an addon!!!)
+GHacks for news (seems Martin Brickmann is very interested on Firefox, browsers etc), good source FEBE => key feature (must be on stable build as internal non an addon!!!)
 SearchPlaces => non replacers yet, even Patch For Library (addon) to edit places.uris is deleted by author on addons.mozilla.org
 SortPlaces => ...